 Lauren Bailey, President, Factor8 The fastest and easiest marker to sort organizations into “Centers” and “Inside Sales Organizations” is Pipeline Management.
 A professional sales team – be it inside or out – is managing leads, opportunities, and deals through the funnel.
 Tweet this

-Mike Brooks, Founder, Mr. Inside Sales A Call Center becomes a "modern Inside Sales Organization" when the complexity of the sales cycle changes, and the outbound call now requires actual qualifying of new prospects "warm or cold" leads, and the sales cycle is lengthened to include presenting a demo, following up on prospects etc. Tweet this
+Mike Brooks, Founder, Mr. Inside Sales A Call Center becomes a "modern Inside Sales Team" when the complexity of the sales cycle changes.
+The outbound call now requires actual qualifying of new prospects "warm or cold" leads.
+The sales cycle is also lengthened to include presenting a demo, following up on prospects etc. Tweet this

 Chad Burmeister, VP Sales & Marketing, ConnectAndSell "Inside Sales has become THE strategic weapon of choice for organizations all over the world.
 A Call Center becomes a modern Inside Sales organization when they can provide not just meetings, but a variety of capabilities including data, predictive analytics, management oversight, sales acceleration technology, call coaching, conversations, demos and closed deals."
 Tweet this